dropbox/stone/doc/evolve_spec.rst

           field is optional.
         * If the sender is newer, it will send the new field.
 The receiver will simply ignore the field that it does not understand.
-    * Change the type of a variant from the `Any data type <lang_ref.rst#union-any>`_ to something else.
+    * Change the type of a tag from the `Any data type <lang_ref.rst#union-any>`_ to something else.
-        * The older receiver will continue to see the variant as a symbol, and will ignore any information associated with the new data type.
+        * The older receiver will continue to see the tag as a symbol, and will ignore any information associated with the new data type.
-    * Adding another variant to a union that has a catch all specified.
+    * Adding another tag to a union that has a catch-all specified.
-        * The older receiver will not understand the incoming variant, and will simply set the union to its catch all variant.
-The application-layer will handle this new variant through the same code path that handles the catch all variant.
+        * The older receiver will not understand the incoming tag, and will simply set the union to its catch-all tag.
+The application-layer will handle this new tag through the same code path that handles the catch-all tag.

 Planning for Backwards Compatibility
 ====================================

-    * When defining a union that you're likely to add variants to in the future, add a `catch all symbol variant <lang_ref.rst#union-catch-all>`_.
+    * When defining a union that you're likely to add tags to in the future, add a `catch-all symbol <lang_ref.rst#union-catch-all>`_.
-    * When defining a symbol that you're likely to convert to a variant with a value sometime in the future, use the `Any <lang_ref.rst#union-any>`_.
+    * When defining a symbol that you're likely to convert to a tag with a value sometime in the future, use the
+      `Any data type <lang_ref.rst#union-any>`_.

 Leader-Clients
 ==============